ThibaultGiraudon/BCMF/README.md

 - Navigation between different views.
 - Store and fetch data with Firebase database
-- Store and fect image with Firebase storage
+- Store and fecth images with Firebase storage

 ## Getting Started